Druspect/Alg-Graphing-Project/README.md

 Like i said this was just me messing around with the problems not finalizing the answers for real. the document that i started working on the report is also included for your reference!

 by Matthew Fuller 4/4/2024

+Update

+Hello!
+After James great job combining the three distribution into one confilct file, i have removed the unnessecary files that are cluttering up the workspace!

+Thanks,
+Matthew 4/17/2024